 This could result in massive prices, especially for younger drivers.

 Drivers under 25 already pay the most for car insurance because they tend to have more accidents and make more claims.

-So if you're a younger driver or already have an expensive car premium, avoiding car modifications can help you pay less for insurance.
+So if you're a younger driver or already have an expensive car premium, avoiding cosmetic or performance car modifications can help you pay less for insurance.

 If your heart is set on changing your car colour, it's worth speaking to your insurer before spending any money.